So This Is New York: Production

-Kramer and Foreman borrowed Richard Fleischer from RKO after they saw his debut feature, Child of Divorce.
+Stanley Kramer and Carl Foreman borrowed Richard Fleischer from RKO after they saw his debut feature, Child of Divorce.

 The film was made on a small budget, "a little more than $600,000 ... cobbled together from several small-time non-Hollywood investors, including a dry goods salesman and a lettuce grower".

 So This Is New York was one of the first Hollywood movies to use the technique of freezing action on the screen while the narrator, Henry Morgan, spoke about what the viewer was seeing.
-One scene has Morgan entering a taxi as a cabbie barks at him in a thick Bronx accent, "Awrite - where to, Mac?"
+One scene has Ernie Finch (Morgan) entering a taxi as a cabbie barks at him in a thick Bronx accent, "Awrite - where to, Mac?"
 Subtitles appear on the screen translating, "Where may I take you, sir?"

 Reception

+Although the film was not successful when first released, it is now "a favorite of many film buffs and critics".
+In his review of the film at AllMovie, critic Hal Erickson noted that although "movies were not the ideal medium for the satiric barbs of Henry Morgan, [...] he plays his role well and carries the film with assurance."
+Writing in DVD Talk, critic Matt Hinrichs described the film as an "amusing, ahead-of-its-time 1948 satire," adding that "although it tends to wear out its welcome too soon, this well-cast 'gold-digging in the big city' tale will be a welcome sight for fans of offbeat comedy."
+A review of the film at Film Intuition described it as a "sardonic satirical version of the novel The Big Town," noted that "perhaps the most inventive contribution Fleischer made was as an early pioneer of extended freeze frames in what can arguably be considered a mainstream Avant-garde work," and concluded that "despite its auspicious and technically creative merits it’s best remembered more as an early stepping stone taken by the cast and crew to get to the next phase of their career."

-It was a flop when it was first released, but is now "a favorite of many film buffs and critics".
-When the Tribeca Film Festival decided to include a Stanley Kramer film, noted director Martin Scorsese surprised Kramer's widow by requesting So This Is New York, rather than any of his better known works.
+When the Tribeca Film Festival decided to include a Stanley Kramer film, noted director Martin Scorsese surprised Kramer's widow Karen Sharpe by requesting So This Is New York, rather than any of his better known works.